melissamcarvalho/entropy-sgd-reproduction/entropy-sgd/train_notes.md

 "We train Entropy-SGD with L = 20 for 10 epochs with the original dropout of 0.5.
 The initial learning rate of the outer loop is set to 1 and drops by a factor of 5 every 4 epochs, while the learning rate of the SGLD updates is fixed to 0.1 with thermal noise 10−4.
 As the scoping scheme, we set the initial value of the scope to gamma=0.03 which increases by a factor of 1.001 after each parameter update."

 The only information being ignored is the initial dropout of 0.5.
-We are using the fixed `allcnn` netowrk with initial dropout of 0.2.
+We are using the fixed `allcnn` network with initial dropout of 0.2.

 **SGD**:
 - 200 epochs;